nih-cfde/organization/MarkdownHelp.md

-This style guide is intended to help contributors to the CFDE website ([nih-cfde/public-site-mockups](https://github.com/nih-cfde/public-site-mockups)) repository, to correctly format their Markdown files fast incorporation into the webpage.
+This style guide is intended to help contributors to the CFDE website ([nih-cfde/public-site-mockups](https://github.com/nih-cfde/public-site-mockups)) repository, to correctly format their Markdown files for fast incorporation into the webpage.

 ## What is Markdown?
 What is Github-Flavored Markdown?